-Requests for disability services must be made at least one month prior to needing accommodations and registering for classes.
+Requests for disability services must be made at least one month prior to the first day of class.
 Every reasonable effort will be made to accommodate all students.
 However, if requests are not received in a timely manner prior to the time the student needs special accommodations, it may not be possible to provide the necessary services until a later term.